AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 ### 2.3 Hook them up to the HTTPHandler

-Lets hook up our new `IncomingMessage` and `ServerResponse` objects to the `Express.HTTPHandler`.
+Let's hook up our new `IncomingMessage` and `ServerResponse` objects to the `Express.HTTPHandler`.

 <img src="/images/gh.svg" style="height: 1em; margin-bottom: -0.1em; text-align: bottom;"/>